-Rachel Mahon is Assistant Director of Music at Coventry Cathedral in the UK, where she accompanies and conducts the Cathedral Choir and curates the organ recitals and visiting choirs.
-Prior to this, she was Assistant Organist at Chester Cathedral (UK) where she worked regularly with the Cathedral Choir.
-The Choir's album "Choral Classics from Chester", which features Rachel on the organ, has just been released on the Priory Label.
+Rachel Mahon is Assistant Director of Music at Coventry Cathedral in the UK, where she accompanies and conducts the Cathedral Choir and curates the organ recitals.
+Prior to this, she was Assistant Organist at Chester Cathedral (UK).
+Rachel was Organ Scholar at St Paul's Cathedral in London, England from 2014-2016 - the first woman organist on staff in its 1400-year history.

 She combines life as a Cathedral musician with a busy international recital schedule.
 Recent engagements include an opening concert for the Montreal Symphony; Royal Canadian College of Organists' National Convention 2016; Orgelsommer Festivals 2016 & 2017, St Michaelis Church, Lueneburg, Germany; Temple Church, London, UK; St Thomas Church Fifth Avenue, New York City; Christ Church Cathedral, Victoria, BC; Pro Organo, Ottawa, ON; Westminster United Church, Winnipeg; The Toronto Bach Festival 2018; Haderslev Cathedral, Denmark; Trinity College, Cambridge; and St Lawrence Jewry, London.
 She was also an instructor for the RCCO's inaugural Summer Organ Academy in 2019.